Calculating Fire Loss on NFIRS Forms

 Subtracting the loss from the pre-incident value can show how much of the property involved in the incident was saved thanks to fire department intervention, which in turn informs community risk reduction efforts.

-How to calculate fire loss
+How to calculate property value and loss

 total square footage x square foot construction cost

-For instance, a 1,200 square foot home that is completely destroyed would return an estimated value of 1,200 x $140.33 (cost per square foot of IIIA construction for R3 one- or two-family residences) = $168,396.
+For instance, a 1,200 square foot home would return an estimated value of 1,200 x $140.33 (cost per square foot of IIIA construction for R3 one- or two-family residences) = $168,396.
+All calculations presented in this NFIRSGram are meant to be used as examples and were performed using an ICC BVD guide dated August 2020.1 However, there are other options for determining the value of a property, such as using other loss calculators or looking up the property value on a tax assessor’s website.

 Contents value and loss can be documented separately from property value and loss if there is no damage to the exterior or structure of the property but rather the interior of the property.
 For example, a stove may be damaged in a cooking fire without damage to the house.
 The pre-incident value and monetary loss of the stove would be documented for the contents.
 The pre-incident property value of the home would be the current value of the home, and the property loss would be “None” or zero (0).